-The J is proud to partner with the National Center for Jewish Film to offer several rare and relevant documentary films throughout the year.
+The J is proud to partner with the National Center for Jewish Film, the Ciesla Foundation, and Go2Films to offer several rare and relevant documentary films throughout the year.

 Introduction by Horvitz Scholar-in-Residence Dr. Hanna Yablonka of Ben-Gurion University